 Wolf: "I'm a poor little sheep, with no place to sleep.
 Please open the door, and let me in!"Pigs: "Not by the hair of our chinny-chin-chin!
 You can't fool us with that old sheepskin!"

-- Near the end of Zootopia, Chief Bogo assigns a trio of officers to undercover.
-The wolf of the group puts on a disturbingly convincing sheep costume.
+- The expression is referenced in Zootopia in the form of a Visual Pun, where near the end Chief Bogo assigns a trio of officers to undercover, and the wolf of the group puts on a disturbingly convincing sheep costume.

 - Inverted in the Darkest Powers series by Derek Souza.
 He's standoffish and can be utterly tactless at times, but he's also a genuinely good person who still carries the guilt of the one time he accidentally hurt someone in self-defense.
 However everyone, including a family friend who's known him from childhood, assumes he's a violent thug pretending to be harmless.
 The humans fear him because he's over six feet tall and 220 pounds of solid muscle at the age of 16, and the supernaturals fear him because he's a werewolf.
 In short: Derek is usually assumed to be a wolf in sheep's clothing when, metaphorically, the opposite is true.